EricssonResearch/dnt/doc/getting_started/scenario2/README.md

 0. The switch receives a packet on `swp2` interface, and since its an ethernet interface, R2DTWO applies a VLAN 0 tag (named as `cvlan` in the config) on it by default
 1. The `gen` action gives a unique sequence number for each packet.
 R2DTWO smart enough to guess the action type from the object type.
-2. We change the VLAN ID to 99, so at the PEF side we can match to that regardless of the paths.
-This is an R2DTWO extra feature, normally one can define two NNI streams and match to the outer MPLS labels: `edit cvlan.vid=99`
+2. We change the VLAN ID to 99, while this is not necessary for the operation, in Wireshark we can confirm the packet belongs to the stream.
 3. Now we have to prepare the DetNet encapsulation.
 For that we will add an MPLS header `before eth add mpls` and a DetNet control word `after mpls add dcw`.
 4. Optional, but might be useful to show: `writeseq dcw` will write the sequence number of the packet (given from `gen`) into the `dcw` header.
 R2DTWO is smart enough to do that if we push new DetNet CW header.
 5. That was the common part of the pipeline.
 Now we perform a branching with the `prf prf-member1 prf-member2` action, and continue the execution of the pipeline differently with two copies of the packet.